Frequently Asked Questions

 Q: What is Fall Ball?
 How is it different from the Spring season?

 A: TLL offers a fall ball program to give players continued instruction and playing opportunities during the "off" season.
 Fall ball is described as more "relaxed" with a focus on learning and skill improvement.
-We do not keep scores or standings during fall ball.
+We generally do not keep scores or standings during fall ball.
 There are no all-star teams in the fall.
 It is a good time to try new things, such as playing a new position, or moving up to the next level.
+Fall Ball begins in late August and finishes in late October.